djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2023-07-12-compounded-interest.markdown

 I remember feeling a few weeks ago that things were going uncomfortably well.
 Well, suspicions confirmed.
 Can't I have a peaceful go?
 Yeah, but it's gonna end eventually.
 (And, unfortunately, it seems like it's never going to last especially long.)

+I think I'm trying to move too fast because I want so badly to get back to (roughly) where I was, and because I can't stand waiting ever.
+(Which can be a bit of a virtue &ndash; it means I get stuff done.)
+At the same time, though, I'm good at waiting.
+I've just gotta wait.